Can Okta Inc. (OKTA) Remain Competitive?

-Okta Inc. (NASDAQ:OKTA) went down by -2.99% from its latest closing price compared to the recent 1-year high of $287.44.
-The company’s stock price has collected 15.95% of gains in the last five trading sessions.
-The Wall Street Journal reported 1 hour ago that Okta Says Probe Into Security Breach Finds No Evidence of New Attack
+Okta Inc. (NASDAQ:OKTA) went up by 8.51% from its latest closing price compared to the recent 1-year high of $287.44.
+The company’s stock price has collected -11.54% of loss in the last five trading sessions.
+The Wall Street Journal reported on 03/24/22 that Corrections & Amplifications

 Is It Worth Investing in Okta Inc. (NASDAQ :OKTA) Right Now?